||Contact | A-Z Health Index | Events & Meetings|

 Requesting Birth and Death Certificates

-The Oklahoma Legislature has determined that birth and death records should not be openly available to the public.
+For all other records, records may only be released to eligible applicants.
 This is due to the sensitive nature of the information contained in the records, as well as the risk of emotional and financial harm that can occur to families if sensitive data were openly released.
 Depending on which type of record is requested, these records contain information which can be used to steal an identity e.g. legal names of subjects, dates of birth, names of spouses and parents, maiden names, Social Security Numbers, and addresses.
 These records also contain information which is very personal to families such as a birth to a teen mother, some parental identifications, and sensitive causes of death e.g. suicide, HIV/AIDS.

 63 O.S.
 Sec.
-1-323
+1-323 (Effective Nov 1, 2016)

-We apologize for any added burden you may see in providing proof of relationship for the closed records.
+We apologize for any added burden you may find in providing proof of relationship for the closed records.
 We are confident that by working together, we can assure records are only released to appropriate applicants and that we can prevent families from suffering undue hardship.

 If you have any further questions, please feel free to contact our office by emailing us at AskVR@health.ok.gov.